 Question: I bought the subscription for the Premium Fonts.
 When are you releasing new fonts?

-We try and release a set of 10-15 new font families every few months.
+We began with 702 fonts and are now over 2,000.
+We try and release a set of 10-15 new font families every few months, and have also begun adding Webfont versions.
+If you missed an email from us telling you how to download your new fonts, please contact us immediately!
 You can see examples of fonts we are developing, and keep track of our progress on our blog at:

 http://www.macappware.com/blog/